The Sims: The Sims (2000)

 The Sims received seven expansion packs:

+The Sims was re-released for Windows 10 and 11 on January 31, 2025, as part of The Sims franchise's twenty-fifth birthday celebration as The Sims: Legacy Collection.
+The Sims: Legacy Collection includes all original seven expansion packs.

 The Sims 2 (2004)

 Electronic Arts released The Sims 2 on September 14, 2004.
 The sequel, developed by Maxis, takes place in a full 3D environment as opposed to the dimetric projection of the original game.
 Sims age through seven life stages, from infancy to old age and subsequent death.
 Another major feature is the aspiration system.
-Each Sim exhibits wants and fears according to its aspiration and personality.
+Each Sim exhibits wants and fears according to their aspiration and personality.
 Consequently, the level of the aspiration meter determines the effectiveness of a Sim at completing tasks.
 The fulfillment of wants provides aspiration points, which can be used to purchase aspiration rewards.
 The game also features clear days of the week, with weekends when children can stay home from school and vacation days when adults can take time off work.

 The Sims 2 is set some 25 years after the original game.
-For instance, the Goth family has aged significantly with Bella Goth mysteriously vanishing ("dying") at some point in the 25 years.
+For instance, the Goth family has aged significantly with Bella Goth mysteriously vanishing at some point in the 25 years.
 Because the entire game has progressed from 2D sprites to 3D models, all content in The Sims 2 had to be created from the ground up.
-Due to this, The Sims 2 was not made backward-compatible with any content from the first generation of the main series.
-However, some objects and features from the original series were remade for the sequel.
+Due to this, The Sims 2 was not made backward-compatible with any content from the first generation of the main series; however, some objects and features from the original series were remade for the sequel.

 Eight expansion packs and nine "stuff packs" were released for The Sims 2.
 Over 400 items were also released for the game via The Sims 2 Store.
 The Sims 2 received eight expansion packs:

+The Sims 2 was re-released for Windows 10 and 11 on January 31, 2025, as part of The Sims franchise's twenty-fifth birthday celebration as The Sims 2: Legacy Collection.
+The Sims 2: Legacy Collection includes all original eight expansion packs and nine stuff packs.